PecanProject/betydb-data-access/API/beta_API.md

 The beta API suports two response formats: JSON and XML.
 This is a very brief description of the information contained in the response and how that information is presented in each format.
-Much of this is subject to change.

 #### General outline of information returned.